 Getting Your Bearings on Tanjung Benoa

-Jalan Pratama, the main road servicing the resorts and hotels lining Tanjung Benoa beach, runs vertically from south to north, if you're coming from the airport.
-The road is lined with an ample selection of restaurants, spas, moneychangers, and clothes shops on the west side of the street and a number of resorts on the east, ranging from the classy Conrad Bali (compare rates) to more affordable options like the Matahari Terbit (compare rates).
+The road is lined with an ample selection of restaurants, spas, moneychangers, and clothes shops on the west side of the street and a number of resorts fronting the beach on the road’s east side, ranging from the classy Conrad Bali (compare rates) to more affordable options like the Core Hotel Benoa (compare rates).

 The northern tip of Jalan Pratama leads to a fishing village, transitioning from Tanjung Benoa's tourist stretch into the backstreets populated by the locals.
 The streets west of Jalan Pratama make up a thriving Balinese community, with a temple at the northern tip and a bustling port down the west coast of the peninsula.